JCU 1920x116

-Rome will mark the Ides of March and the assassination of Julius Caesar on Wednesday 15 March with an historical re-enactment of that fateful day in 44 BC.
+Rome will mark the Ides of March and the assassination of Julius Caesar on Saturday 15 March with a historical re-enactment of that fateful day in 44 BC.

-The event will be performed by the Gruppo Storico Romano in the archaeological area at Largo di Torre Argentina, where major works sponsored by luxury jeweller Bvlgari are currently nearing completion.
+The event will be staged by the Gruppo Storico Romano in the archaeological area at Largo di Torre Argentina, which opened to visitors in 2023 following works financed by luxury jeweller Bvlgari.

-Starting at 14.00, this historical dramatic society will re-enact the senate meetings and conversations leading up to Caesar's murder, culminating in a funeral procession to the Roman Forum at 14.45.
+Starting at 14.30, this historical dramatic society will re-enact the senate meetings and conversations leading up to Caesar's murder, followed by a funeral procession to the Roman Forum.

-The event is open to the public and is free of charge, however a ticket for the Parco Archeologico del Colosseo is required to attend the re-enactment of Caesar's funeral in the Forum at 15.15.
+The event, which is supported by the city of Rome, is open to the public and is free of charge, however a ticket for the Parco Archeologico del Colosseo is required to attend the re-enactment of Caesar's funeral in the Forum.

 What is the Ides of March?